vasyl83/tutorials/03.fileserver/02.os/03.sso/docs.md

 #server 3.debian.pool.ntp.org iburst
 ...
 ```
-Once this is done, restart ntp service `debian :: ~ » service ntp restart`.
+Once this is done, restart ntp service with `service ntp restart`.

 Try getting a Kerberos ticket as domain administrator:
 ```
-debian :: ~ » kinit administrator@GONTAR.CA
+# kinit administrator@GONTAR.CA
 Password for administrator@GONTAR.CA:
 ```
 If the command was successful, you will not see any output.
-Verify that the ticket was obtaineds with `$ klist`, the output should look something like this:
+Verify that the ticket was obtained with `klist`, the output should look something like this:
 ```
 debian :: ~ » klist
 Ticket cache: FILE:/tmp/krb5cc_0